UFOs and aliens in Germany | DW | 28.06.2021

-US government's release of a report on unidentified aerial sightings has been met with much interest in Germany also.
-Enthusiasts believe UFOs have been sighted here too.
+The US government's release of a report on unidentified aerial sightings has been met with much interest in Germany.
+Enthusiasts believe UFOs have been sighted here, too.

 Fleischer, based in the eastern German city of Leipzig, is running the group, Exopolitik Deutschland.
 His YouTube channel, ExopolitikTV, has 100,000 subscribers.
 Although a recent unclassified US intelligence report neither confirmed — nor ruled out — that a series of unidentified craft are of extraterrestrial origin, Fleischer is convinced they are unique regardless.